shank-git/metal-kubes/README.md

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
 In this section you will provision the compute resources required for running a secure and highly available Kubernetes cluster.

-We will create bridge network on each host machine, and make sure each VM gets its IP Address from your Router, this will insure flat networking.
+We will create bridge network on each host machine, and make sure each VM gets its IP Address from your DHCP server, this will insure flat networking.
-You will need to assign static IP Address to your nodes (using MAC Address on your Router should ensure that)
+You will need to assign static IP Address to your nodes (using MAC Address on your DHCP server should ensure that)

 Use virt-manager on host machine (ArchLinux/Ubuntu/Centos/OpenSuse) to create VMs,